Skip to main content

 Review code more effectively

-Stop reading massive git diffs.
+Stop trying to read huge diffs from top to bottom.
 Instead, use the acai dashboard and jump straight to the functions, tests or comments that reference each requirement in your spec.
-Start by reviewing the requirements that matter most; auth, security, performance, and user happyiness.
+Start by reviewing the requirements that matter most; auth, security, performance, and user happiness.

 Simple example